10 Dark-Sky Adventures in North Carolina

 When day turns to night, some North Carolina beaches trade bright towels and umbrellas for pale and stealthy ghost crabs.
 The notoriously shy creatures emerge to feed, forage and mate when the crowds head home for the day.
 Ghost crab hunting is an excellent excuse for a late-night walk and a free way to enjoy the beaches.
 Grab a flashlight and see how many you can spot scurrying across the sand.
 As a reminder, “hunters” shouldn’t hurt the crabs; this is strictly a chasing activity.

-4 Stroll Through Haunted History
+5 Stroll Through Haunted History

-4 Stroll Through Haunted History
+5 Stroll Through Haunted History

 Statewide

 North Carolina has a rich and diverse history, and it’s even rumored that a few past-life characters are still hanging around.
-A tour through the streets of Bryson City, Charlotte, Beaufort and Wilmington after sunset will uncover myths and legends as well as unexplainable encounters in our historical cities and towns.
+A tour through the streets of Franklin, Charlotte, Beaufort and Wilmington after sunset will uncover myths and legends as well as unexplainable encounters in our historical cities and towns.
 Pack your walking shoes and a camera to see if you can capture ghostly evidence of your own.

 6 Solve the Mystery of the Brown Mountain Lights